ajitkoti/papertrail/content/post/masstree-paper-notes.md

 The structure that results from implementing this scheme is called a _Masstree_.
 The paper describes it as a "trie-like concatentation of B+-trees".
 Each level of the trie is a 'layer'.

-> The trie structure efficiently supports long keys with shared prefixes; the B+-tree structures
+> "The trie structure efficiently supports long keys with shared prefixes; the B+-tree structures
 > efficiently support short keys and fine-grained concurrency, and their medium fanout uses cache
-> lines effectively.
+> lines effectively."

 {{< figure src="/masstree-diagram-1.png" caption="Masstree as a trie (2-byte slices)" >}}